common-workflow-language/schema_salad/schema_salad/metaschema/salad.md

 * the short name of `http://example.com/#foo/bar` is `bar`
 * the short name of `http://example.com/foo#bar/baz` is `baz`

+## Inheritance and specialization

+A record definition may inherit from one or more record definitions with the `extends` field.
+This copies the fields defined in the parent record(s) as the base for the new record.
+A record definition may `specialize` type declarations of the fields inherited from the base record.
+For each field inherited from the base record, any instance of the type in `specializeFrom` is replaced with the type in `specializeTo`.
+The type in `specializeTo` should extend from the type in `specializeFrom`.

+A record definition may be `abstract`.
+This means the record definition is not used for validation on its own, but may be extended by other definitions.
+If an abstract type appears in a field definition, it is logically replaced with a union of all concrete subtypes of the abstract type.
+In other words, the field value does not validate as the abstract type, but must validate as some concrete type that inherits from the abstract type.

 # Document preprocessing

 After processing the explicit context (if any), document preprocessing